Looking for picture books to read aloud at circle time? These children’s story time books to read aloud are sure to entertain kids!

 I began story time by asking if anyone knew what an architect was.
 I also changed facial expressions and used hand gestures to show things like smelly, anger, and getting a bright idea.

-And finally, I finished the story by asking questions like what had changed in Miss Lila Greer and what the kids had done to solve the problem.
+And finally, I finished the story by asking what had changed in Miss Lila Greer and what the kids had done to solve the problem.
 We also talked about other solutions they could’ve done, and why they may or may not have worked.

 5. The Day the Crayons Quit by Drew Daywalt

-Ask the kids how many of them have crayons, and whether they’ve ever thought about what crayons must think about how they’re used.
+Ask the kids how many of them have crayons, and whether they’ve ever thought about what their crayons must think about how they’re used.

 6. Amelia Bedelia picture books by Herman Parish